bltlab/seqscore/README.md

 .
 O
 ```

-The predictions are in the file `predicted.bio`:
+The predictions are in the file [samples/predicted.bio](https://github.com/bltlab/seqscore/blob/tutorial/samples/predicted.bio):
 ```
 This O
 is O